AbhishekBiswas76/Semester-Project/README.md

 ## Conclusion

 Using C, we were able to connect and apply the knowledge that we have learned in Data Structures and Algorithms.
-We understood the importance of such concepts which are then used to solve real life problems.
+We understood the importance of such concepts which are then used to solve real world problems.

 ## DSA